Snow City

 Snow City is Singapore's first indoor snow center located within the Science Centre Singapore area, beside the Omni-Theatre in Jurong East.

-Background
+History

 The 3,000 square-meter center Snow City was built at the cost of S$6 million and was officially opened on the 3rd June 2000.
-It was created through a joint venture by the Science Centre, Singapore and NTUC Income Co-operative Pte Ltd. This collaboration was intended to provide the residents of the tropical country of Singapore with a first-hand experience of the cold climates and snow, which they might not otherwise get.
+It was created through a joint venture by the Science Centre Singapore and NTUC Income Co-operative Pte Ltd. This collaboration was intended to provide the residents of the tropical country of Singapore with a first-hand experience of the cold climates and snow, which they might not otherwise get.

+On 19 May 2026, Science Centre announced that Snow City would be shutting down on 30 September that year.

 Highlights

 Visitors will first arrive at the Air Lock, which is maintained at 10°C. This allows visitors to acclimate to the lower temperatures before they enter the chamber itself.

 The major focus of Snow City is its Snow Chamber, a 1200 sq-metre room covered with snow.
 The Snow Chamber is well maintained at -5°C, and the snow level is kept constantly at 40 cm in depth.
 Between 10 and 15 tons of snow is created each week in order to maintain this level.
 The snow is produced using a special Snow Gun, which cools the water using liquid nitrogen.

 Inside the Snow Chamber, is a 60 meter long high slope which is about 3 storeys high.
 'Snowtubing' is the main activity, where visitors will be sliding down the snow slope while sitting on an inflatable tube.

 There is also a Snow-Play Area for the younger children.

 There is a place for wine and dine on level 2, named Alphine Lodge.

 Snow City's sound educational programmes and workshops are available to schools and other interested groups.